frimpongdarkoisaac/frimpongdarkoisaac/README.md

-Welcome to my GitHub!
-I'm Isaac Darko, passionate about web development.
-Currently diving into HTML, CSS, and learning JavaScript.
-Explore my projects and snippets.
-Let's connect!
+I'm Isaac Darko, deeply passionate about web development.
+With knowledge in HTML and CSS, I'm currently immersing myself in JavaScript.
+Explore my projects and snippets as I progress on this journey.
+Let's connect and learn together!